 10. Mixed-modality circuits

 Keep things unpredictable by blending training styles.
-Combine strength, cardio, and mobility in one loop.
-For example: kettlebell swings, box jumps, mobility stretches, and resistance band pulls.
-These circuit training ideas for small groups prevent sessions from becoming predictable and help cater to different fitness levels.
+Mixed-modality formats are excellent circuit training ideas for small groups because they prevent sessions from becoming repetitive and allow you to cater to different fitness levels in the same session.

 This will also help you showcase a wide range of styles.